 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

 Do you want to give your lunches and dinners a bit of an Asian flair?
-If so, then you'll love this delicious Asian Edamame Salad.
+If so, then you'll love this delicious cucumber salad.
 Filled with the most vibrant colors from edamame beans, crunchy cucumbers, and a Japanese sesame dressing, this irresistible salad is sure to become a hit on your dinner table!

 Whether you're trying out new flavors or adding something special to your favorite recipe rotation - this Asian Edamame Salad checks all the boxes.